 As a director of your limited company you are entitled to take a Directors' Fee (which for tax purposes is similar to drawing a salary).

-For 2014/15 the recommended director’s fee for most people is £192.30 per week.
+For 2016/17 the recommended director’s fee for most people is £156.00 per week- if you have a number of employees then a director’s fee of £211.50 is recommended to take advantage of the Employment Allowance.
 This ensures that the utilise your personal allowance therefore saving the maximum amount of tax, the NIC contributions paid in the tax year count towards your state pension and gives rise to claims to Job Seekers Allowance and other associated benefits.

 As long as you are not captured by the IR35 legislation, as a shareholder of the company you are able to draw dividends.
 Drawing Dividends is generally more tax efficient than taking a Directors' Fee due to the lack of National Insurance on dividends.
 Further guidance on Dividends can be found in the Personal Tax section.